 Price Elasticity of Demand

 The coefficient of “logp” represents the price elasticity of demand of good ‘y’.
-The negative sign on the coefficient means a negative relationship between price and quantity demanded.
+Moreover, the negative sign on the coefficient means a negative relationship between price and quantity demanded.
 Other variables being constant, with a 1 per cent increase in the price of ‘y’, the quantity demanded of commodity ‘y’ decreases by approximately 0.32 per cent (B2 = -0.3209715).
-This relationship again follows the law of demand.
-Since the price elasticity is less than 1, commodity ‘y’ is most likely a necessity because necessary goods tend to have lower price elasticity.
+This relationship also follows the law of demand.
+Since the approximate price elasticity is less than 1, commodity ‘y’ is most likely a necessity because necessary goods tend to have lower price elasticity.

 Cross Elasticity